DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChart/1 Configuration/size/size.md

-The Chart component calculates its size, depending on the following:
+The Chart component's size depends on the following priority:

-1. If you specify the **size** object, the Chart changes its dimensions depending on this object.
+1. You specify the **size** object.
+The Chart changes its dimensions depending on this object.

+2. You do not specify the **size** object.
+The Chart occupies the container area.

-2. If you do not specify the **size** object, the Chart occupies the container area.
+3. You do not specify neither the **size** object nor the container.

-3. If you do not set the container, the Chart's size is `width: 400px; height: 400px`.
+The Chart's size is `width: 400px; height: 400px`.

 Assign 0 to **size** object's **height** and **width** properties to hide the Chart component.